 In a new report released by the Canadian Centre on Substance Use and Addiction (CCSA), post-secondary students express their thoughts on binge drinking.
-Heavy Episodic Drinking among Post-secondary Students: Influencing Factors and Implications provides student views on heavy drinking and the major factors for participating in it, and addresses possible
+Heavy Episodic Drinking among Post-secondary Students: Influencing Factors and Implications provides student views on heavy drinking and the major factors for participating in it, and addresses possible solutions and alternatives.

 Binge or heavy drinking, referred to technically as heavy episodic drinking, poses serious health and safety risks.
 Young adults, particularly post-secondary students, are more susceptible to these risks.
 However, student participants in the focus groups upon which this report is based generally did not recognize their drinking behaviours as harmful.